spotlightpa/poor-richard/content/topics/redistricting/_index.md

 title = "Redistricting"
-title-tag = "Spotlight PA coverage of redistricting in Pennsylvania " linktitle = "Latest on redistricting in Pennsylvania " description = "The latest on redistricting in Pennsylvania "
+title-tag = "Spotlight PA coverage of redistricting in Pennsylvania " linktitle = "Latest on redistricting in Pennsylvania " description = "Understand redestricting in Pennsylvania, including congressional district maps, gerrymandering, control of the legislature, and more."
 +++